 Most of the goods we buy are produced either in the UK or in jurisdictions that have well established frameworks for stakeholder protections.
 As noted elsewhere within this statement, a small proportion of materials procured originate from outside such jurisdictions.
 Where these are identified, either through routine supplier due diligence or through periodic internal audits, assurances are sought from suppliers to ensure appropriate safeguards are in place on the ethical sourcing of the materials.
 This includes assessment of modern slavery statements and other publicly available documents, and discussions with the suppliers.
+In August 2023 we were notified of a risk of forced labour in the manufacture and supply of Polysilicon in the Xinjiang region of China.
+This region is the source of 40% of the world's solar grade polysilicon with UK supply identified as a major exposure risk.
+To mitigate the risk within our supply chain, all solar suppliers to Persimmon were instructed to carry out due diligence of their supply chain and provide evidence of the process.
+One supplier was unable to demonstrate an audit had been conducted following the notification of the risk and removed from our list of approved solar manufacturers.

 Our suppliers must agree to our terms and conditions, which includes adherence to our Supplier Principles.
 Our Supplier Principles require suppliers to comply with all relevant labour related legislation in the countries in which they operate, including those relating to working hours, employee wages and benefits, and that our suppliers must not engage in business practices that may be considered unethical or corrupt.
-Modern slavery provisions are also included in our Framework Agreements, and Quarterly Business Reviews are held with Framework Suppliers and Merchants where modern slavery is an agenda item.
+Modern slavery provisions and right to audit are also included in our Framework Agreements, and Quarterly Business Reviews are held with Framework Suppliers and Merchants where modern slavery is an agenda item.